s15a/eiquidus-dingocoin-fork/README_DINGOCOIN.txt

 Logrotate
 ===============

-file is in /etc/logrotate.d/
+File is in /etc/logrotate.d/ .
-location of logs is a homedir of regular user
+Location of logs is a homedir of regular user.

 ########################################################################< remove before use>###
 /home/user/db_sync_check.log /home/user/eiquidus_start.log /home/user/eiquidus_stop.log {